fahad15090/j701f-boot-magisk-patched-23/README.md

 # j701f-magisk-patched-23

+##This is Stock one-ui bootimg don't try on Custom/GSI roms

-## firstly enable OEM unlock then flash this boot.img through odin or recovery
+##Firstly enable OEM unlock then flash this boot.img through odin or recovery